keskival/universal-embodiment/benchmark.md

 We aim to define a minimal benchmark which measures a capability of an agent in harvesting third party experience and utilize it.

+Let's make it a minimal grid world with pixels as entities.

+One way to use it is to first show a demonstration how the rules of the world work, and then test how fast the agent learns to succeed in that world.

+Goals shouldn't be based on rewards, because rewards aren't observable.
+They should be based on intents.

 ## Stage 1 - Passive learning

 At this stage we show the system a large number of trajectories